Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Ethical Considerations

 \subsection{Analysis}

-This section provides an in-depth analysis of the experimental results, focusing on the trade-off between semantic fidelity and stylistic expressiveness, robustness under semantic constraints, and the conditioning of implicit style.
+This section provides an in-depth analysis of the experimental results, focusing on the trade-off between semantic fidelity and stylistic expressiveness, the contribution of preference alignment, the role of CoT supervision, and few-shot adaptation.